 PMKID count of 1 and PMKID list corresponding to the PMKID from the PMKSA

-Group Data Cipher Suite and Group Management Cipher Suite shall be absent (i.e. of length zero).
+Group Data Cipher Suite and Group Management Cipher Suite set to 00-0F-AC:7, indicating that group addressed traffic is not allowed.

 PASN Parameters Element (9.4.2.xx) with the wrapped data format, chosen finite cyclic group ID, and the AP’s ephemeral public key.
 The Control field in the element is set appropriately to indicate the presence or absence of fields in the element.